solipsis-project/mizu-documentation/pages/concepts.md

 What Mizu lets us do is run queries on that data, and present that data in a structured way, called Streams.

-A stream is really nothing more than a packaged set of queries into the database, alongside metadata (like links to images, stylesheets, and other resources) that tell a Mizu client how to render the reesults of a query.
+A stream is really nothing more than a packaged set of queries into the database, alongside metadata (like links to images, stylesheets, and other resources) that tell a Mizu client how to render the results of a query.
 This makes it extremely flexible.

-The simplest stream contains messaged published by just a single user: only messages signed by the person with the corresponding private key appear in the stream.
+The simplest stream contains messages published by just a single user: only messages signed by the person with the corresponding private key appear in the stream.
 But more complicated streams are possible, such as:

 - A group of users, any of which can add stream content.
 - A group of users that can add stream content, and a single moderator that can edit or redact stream content.